LachlanRichardsUSC/SGD213_Task-2-Wiki-Template/Proposal/project_justification.md

 ### Requirements
 [//]: # (What are the requirements of the finished project?)
-* Needs the product in 5 weeks.
+* Needs the product on 31 of May 2024.
-* Gameplay should be fast-paced
+* Sidescroller
-* Rounds should be short
+* Platforner
-* Should be quick to restart
+* Player with walking ,running, jumping and can be damage
-* Feedback is a major point
+     * Can damage enemies
-* People should be drawn to it by it's appearance
+* Enemies
-    * Needs a catchy name
+* Pickups

 ### Expectations
 [//]: # (What are the client's expectations?)